daegalus/fukiya/README.md

 Changes
 =======
+v0.0.6
+- Added prioritization logic to handle paths similar to each other, but used differenly.
+Like '/testing' vs '/:someVar' if '/testing' is hit, it should always hit '/testing' and never hit '/:someVar' since it matches also.
+- Fixed a few other bugs and languages changes.

 v0.0.5
 - Changed form parser to a State Machine.
 Works better, and more efficient.
 Still some edge cases that I am not covering on purpose.
 - Added JSON and File Parsers.